bhky/opennsfw2/README.md

   - `aggregation` (`Aggregation` enum, default `Aggregation.MEAN`):
     The aggregation method.
   - `batch_size` (`int`, default `8`, upper-bounded by `aggregation_size`):
-    The inference batch size for the model.
+    Batch size to be used for model inference.
 Choose a value that works the best with your device resources.
   - `output_video_path` (`Optional[str]`, default `None`):
     If not `None`, e.g., `out.mp4`,